-The functional testing of your Kronos workforce management system includes the writing of detailed test cases and is best-organized by functional areas of the application e.g.:
+The functional testing of your UKG workforce management system includes the writing of detailed test cases and is best-organized by functional areas of the application e.g.:

 - Timekeeping: this consists of several building blocks such as breaks, exceptions, overtime, holiday rules, and employment terms.

 - Accruals: areas to test include specific policies, limits, carry-overs, and grants.

 - Scheduling: areas to test include minimum hours per day/per week requirements, the time between shifts, and other rules.

 Systems integration testing works to validate interactions between the modules of your workforce management system, including interoperability with other internal and external platforms and hardware.